-- 1. In the left navigation bar, click Templates. - Click Create Template. - 3.
-Provide the following: - Name and Display Text.
-These will be shown in the UI, so choose something descriptive.
+- 1. In the left navigation bar, click Templates. - 2.
+Click Register Template. - 3.
+Provide the following: - Name and Description.
+These will be shown in the UI, so choose something descriptive. - URL.

-- URL.
 The Management Server will download the file from the specified URL, such as http://my.web.server/filename.vhd.gz. - Zone.
 Choose the zone where you want the template to be available, or All Zones to make it available throughout CloudPlatform. - OS Type: This helps CloudPlatform and the hypervisor perform certain operations and make assumptions that improve the performance of the guest.
-Select one of the following: - o If the operating system of the stopped VM is listed, choose it. - o If the OS type of the stopped VM is not listed, choose Other.
+Select one of the following: - If the operating system of the stopped VM is listed, choose it. - If the OS type of the stopped VM is not listed, choose Other.

-Note: Generally you should not choose an older version of the OS than the version in the image.
+Generally you should not choose an older version of the OS than the version in the image.
 For example, choosing CentOS 5.4 to support a CentOS 6.2 image will in general not work.
 In those cases you should choose Other.

-- Hypervisor. - Format.
+- Hypervisor: The supported hypervisors are listed.
+Select the desired one. - Format.
 The format of the template upload file, such as VHD or OVA. - Password Enabled.
 Choose Yes if your template has the CloudPlatform password change script installed.
-See Adding Password Management to Your Templates on page 106. - Public.
+See Adding Password Management to Your Templates - Extractable.
+Choose Yes if the template is available for extraction.
+If this option is selected, end users can download a full image of a template. - Public.
 Choose Yes to make this template accessible to all users of this CloudPlatform installation.
 The template will appear in the Community Templates list.
-See Private and Public Templates on page 94. - Featured.
+See Section 13.5, "Private and Public Templates". - Featured.
 Choose Yes if you would like this template to be more prominent for users to select.
 The template will appear in the Featured Templates list.
 Only an administrator can make a template Featured.

+13.9.
 Exporting Templates